puppetlabs/puppet-docs/source/puppet/5.0/upgrade_major_pre.md

 ## Enable directory environments and move code into them

-Puppet 5 organizes all code into [directory environments](./environments.html), which are the only way to organize code now that [config file environments are removed](/puppet/3.8/reference/environments_classic.html#config-file-environments-are-deprecated).
+Puppet now organizes all code into [directory environments](./environments.html), which are the only way to organize code now that [config file environments are removed](/puppet/3.8/reference/environments_classic.html#config-file-environments-are-deprecated).

 [envs_config]: /puppet/3.8/reference/environments_configuring.html